Dillonb/n64/docs/source/overview.rst

 Unlike the CPU, the RSP is capable of reading and writing unaligned values.
 Not only will these accesses not throw exceptions, they'll work perfectly!
 Again, note that memory accesses can only be to DMEM.

 SP IMEM is only 0x1000 bytes in size and the bottom 12 bits of the program counter are used to address it.
-Because of this, the program counter can be thought of as being a simple 12 bit value.
+Because of this, the program counter can be thought of as being a simple 12-bit value.

 Reality Display Processor Overview